Edmonton Parks and Trails: 160 km of River Valley and 50+ Off-Leash Areas

 Muttart Conservatory

 Four glass pyramid conservatories housing 700+ plant species.
 One of Canada's largest indoor plant collections.
-Open year-round. $14.95 adult, $7.75 child.
-Cafe Bloom inside.
+Current adult admission is $14.95; children 2-12 are $7.75.
+Cafe Bloom is inside.

 Fort Edmonton Park